kirillrdy/dotfles-old/vim/bundle/YouCompleteMe/README.md

     cd ~/.vim/bundle/YouCompleteMe
     ./install.sh

+If you want semantic C# support, you should add `--omnisharp-completer` to the install script as well.

 That's it.
 You're done.
-Refer to the User Guide section on how to use YCM.
+Refer to the _User Guide_ section on how to use YCM.
 Don't forget that if you want the C-family semantic completion engine to work, you will need to provide the compilation flags for your project to YCM.
 It's all in the User Guide.

 YCM comes with sane defaults for its options, but you still may want to take a look at what's available for configuration.
 There are a few interesting options